adwait-thattey/gringotts-server/README.md

 * Configure the application with your AWS / GCP / Azure primary credentials.
 * Generate new username-password or access-keys for your account on the fly.
-* Configure TTL for the newly generated credentials
+* Configure TTL and privileges for the newly generated credentials

 ### SSH Keys